Dutch B1 – how many hours?

 Conclusion

-- It depends on your native language and how many hours you need to learn Dutch
+• It depends on your native language how many hours you need to learn Dutch

-- The learning method also determines how quickly you learn Dutch.
-It’s slowest when you learn on your own
+• The learning method also determines how quickly you learn to speak Dutch.
+It’s slowest when you study on your own without speaking with anybody

-- With the Delft method together with conversation lessons, you reach Dutch B1 in 374 hours
+• With the Delft method together with conversation lessons, you reach Dutch B1 in a year – after having studied 300 hours.

 The Delft method at Suitcase talen